-The Georgia state constitution provides the basic framework for Georgia’s government.
+The Constitution of the State of Georgia provides the basic framework for Georgia’s government.
 It takes precedence over any other source of law within the state; i.e. laws passed by the Legislature, court decisions and local ordinances.

 A new constitution ratified by the people of Georgia in 1982 became effective July 1, 1983.
 Georgia has had a total of ten constitutions.
 In reality, these constitutions were not all separate and distinct documents; often the language of one was carried over to the following constitution.
 The Constitution of 1983 resulted in a major revision of the basic laws of the state.

 To amend the constitution, two-thirds of the House of Representatives and Senate chambers must vote in favor of the proposed amendment.
 The amendment is then passed on to the voters in the next general election.
 If a majority of the people vote in favor of the amendment then it will be ratified.